 Color - Red from those radishes, pink from savory sausage, gold from grainy mustard, blue from that super textured Castello Danish Blue.

 Texture - Crunch from fresh radishes dipped in butter and salt, creaminess from smooth Castello Creamy Havarti, chew from Marcona almonds.

 Flavor - The most fun thing about a great cheese board is enjoying all the different flavor combinations it presents.
 And the possibilities here are endless.
 There's salty, savory, tangy notes in all the elements of the board, including the cheese.
 Warm, puffy gougeres provide a light and irresistible base for each bite.

-Gougeres are one of those fancy-sounding appetizers that seem like they’d be the sole territory of fancy French restaurants.
-But the truth is, they are made out of ingredients you probably already have in your kitchen, freeze great, and come out of the oven as warm lighter-than-air puffs that snack dreams are made of.
+Gougeres are one of those fancy-sounding appetizers that seem like they'd be the sole territory of fancy French restaurants.
+But the truth is, gougeres are made out of ingredients you probably already have in your kitchen, freeze well, and come out of the oven as warm lighter-than-air puffs that snack dreams are made of.

 And if you really want to make your own cheese board with an eye towards spring, be sure to include fresh, red radishes alongside those creamy cheeses.